-IP Cameras vs. Nest, Arlo and integrated systems: Which security ecosystem should you invest in?
+IP Cameras vs. Nest, Arlo, and other integrated systems: Which security ecosystem should you invest in?

 Everything is easy because nothing is flexible.

+There are some really great options in this space.
+Nest and Arlo have already been mentioned, but other companies like Logitech and their Circle 2 system or Canary, or Ring's Spotlight cameras work really well and are simple to set up.
+More importantly, they are simple to keep running month after month, year after year.
+We love them both because they can give us a clear picture of our home, both inside and out, and because they are so simple to use.

 After connecting a camera or a base station to your home network, they are attached to a user account through the company that manufacturers them.
-You'll notice during the setup process that all you need to do through an app on your phone or a PC is enter your network name and password while the cameras themselves do the rest.
+You'll notice during the setup process that all you need to do through the app on your phone or a PC is enter your network name and password; the cameras themselves do the rest.
 Your only options for viewing and storage are the ones approved by the manufacturer, and depending on your needs the hosting plans for camera storage can be pretty pricey.
 Workarounds from other companies who offer cloud-based camera FTP services exist, but can be complicated to set up and limit the features supported.

-Camera systems from companies like Nest or Netgear are great for families who need something that can be easily set up and requires little to no maintenance.
-The initial high price of the equipment as well as long term expense for hosting services are mitigated by the ease of use and well thought out feature set.
+Fully integrated camera systems and the ecosystem that drives them are great for families who need something that can be easily set up and requires little to no maintenance.
+The initial high price of the equipment as well as long-term expense for hosting services are mitigated by the ease of use and well thought out feature set.

 Standard IP cameras